jcpowermac/hanlon-wiki/Alternate-PXE-boot-Options.md

 ```
 # tag any machine who's DHCP user-class string includes
-# the substring "IPXE" with the tag "ipxe"
+# the substring "iPXE" with the tag "ipxe"
 dhcp-userclass=set:ipxe,iPXE

 # then use this tag to select the "image" to use during the boot process